ShakilaRavimal/MLPNN/README.md

 # MLPNN
-Basic Neural Network in pure C++ without relying on any third-party library.
+Basic Neural Network in pure C++ without relying on any third-party library.An Example is included in the project for a classification task(Iris flower).